 At that age, high school prospects desperately need certain things from a coach and the recruiting process in order to make that life altering decision.

 But in our ongoing research, we find that transfer student-athletes need something completely different than their high school counterparts do.
-And, coaches who fail to understand that difference are going to find it increasingly difficult to land those transfer student-athletes.
+And, coaches who fail to understand that difference are going to find it increasingly difficult to land those transfer student-athletes, whether we’re talking about a junior college prospect you have interest in, or an athlete you find through the NCAA Transfer Portal.

-So, how should a college coach approach recruiting this special classification of student-athlete?
+So, how should a college coach approach recruiting this special classification of student-athlete today?

 Let’s begin with junior college transfers: